atmyers/impactx/docs/source/usage/parameters.rst

 Coherent Synchrotron Radiation (CSR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CSR effects are included in the simulation for bend lattice elements such as Sbend and CFbend.
+CSR effects are included in the simulation for bend lattice elements such as ``Sbend`` and ``CFbend``.
 These effects are critical in accurately modeling the wakefields generated due to the interaction of particles with the synchrotron radiation field generated by the beam during bending.
 Currently, this is the 1D ultrarelativistic steady-state wakefield model (eq.
-19 of `E. L. Saldin et al, NIMA 398, p.
+19 of `E. L. Saldin et al., NIMA 398, p.
 373-394 (1997), DOI:10.1016/S0168-9002(97)00822-X <https://doi.org/10.1016/S0168-9002(97)00822-X>`__).

 * ``algo.csr`` (``boolean``, optional, default: ``false``)

   Whether to calculate CSR effects.
   CSR calculations involve several steps, including charge deposition, wakefield generation, and convolution, all of which are handled within the CSR bending process.

 * ``algo.csr_bins`` (``integer`, optional, default: ``150``)

   The number of bins used for the CSR calculations along the longitudinal direction.
 Increasing the number of bins can lead to more accurate wakefield resolution at the cost of higher computational expense.

 .. note::